ZEISS/czicheck/documentation/usage.md

   -e,--encoding ENCODING      Specifies which encoding should be used for result reporting.
                               The argument may be one of 'json', 'xml', 'text'.
 Default is 'text'.

+  --source-stream-class CLASS Specifies the stream class to use for accessing the source file.
+                            Use 'curl_http_inputstream' for HTTP/HTTPS URLs.
+                              If not specified, uses standard file I/O.

+  --property KEY=VALUE        Additional properties to pass to the stream class.
+                              Can be specified multiple times for multiple properties.

 The exit code of CZICheck is
  0  - all checks completed without an error or a warning